matthiasdiener/matthiasdiener.github.io/cv.md

 - ACM Computing Surveys (CSUR).
 - ACM Transactions on Architecture and Code Optimization (TACO).
 - ACM Transactions on Modeling and Performance Evaluation of Computing Systems (ToMPECS).
+- IEEE Transactions on Parallel and Distributed Systems (TPDS).
 - Concurrency and Computation: Practice and Experience.
 - Elsevier Parallel Computing (Parco).
+- Elsevier Journal of Parallel and Distributed Processing (JPDC).
 - Elsevier Computers & Electrical Engineering.
+- Elsevier Microelectronic Engineering.
 - Elsevier Microprocessors and Microsystems.
 - Springer Computing.
 - International Journal of Computational Science and Engineering.